SamriddhiGanguly05/EcoSonicNet/README.md

 ## Legacy Streamlit UI

-The original Streamlit UI is still in `streamlit_app.py`, but the recommended interface is now the React + Flask app described above.
+The recommended interface is now the React + Flask app described above.